Yoshimi/yoshimi/README.txt

 A new concept is shortform NRPNs.
 This is where instead of the NRPN setting up for data entry of values, the NRPN is of itself the entire command.
 With a suitable sequencer like Rosegarden, you start with a two byte value, then only need to enter single byte CCs to change the setting.
 See doc/Shortform_NRPN.txt

 This came about through discussion after my demo of channel switching on MiniLAC2016.
-The idea was liked, but having to mess about with mulitple NRPNs and their data settings was a fiddle.
+The idea was liked, but having to mess about with multiple NRPNs and their data settings was a fiddle.

 Some other usability enhancements: